 for 10 in the tower, fridge and sink.

 barbecue grills and views to the sea cliffs.
 NB: Do not climb over

 the terrace wall - Please do take care - this is a cliff drop in

-floor rooms.
-Economy 7 heating in 2nd and 3rd floor
+floor.
+Economy 7 heating on 2nd and 3rd floors

 Is there parking for at least one car within the cottage grounds?
 Yes

 Is there a gate to open?
 No